-What would seem like a no-brainer to some is an essential skill that needs developing to others.
+Social networking is an essential skill that needs developing, no matter who you are.
 Academia itself is big, but the field of Japanese Studies is not; building and maintaining your relationships with faculty and staff in the field is one of, if not the greatest asset you’ll have in your academic (and perhaps even non-academic!) career.
 And in a field where everyone knows everyone, you’re going to want to be on the inside of that matrix of connections, getting to know the people who will be your closest colleagues and friends.

 Let’s take it step by step: it usually begins in undergrad!